Marian civil war: Mary's jewels and lenders to her cause

+The goldsmiths' receipts and Grange's accounts regarding Mary's jewels survived the siege.
+Those who lent money on the security of pledges of jewels as allies of Mary, Queen of Scots, and kinsmen and supporters of Grange included; Alexander Clark of Balbirnie, Mungo Fairlie, James Hamilton, Duke of Châtellerault, Helen Leslie, Lady Newbattle, Agnes Gray, Lady Home, Thomas Kerr of Ferniehirst, Clement Littill, William Maitland of Lethington, Henry Ramsay of Colluthie, Robert Scot, and William Sinclair of Roslin.
+At the end of the siege, Drury took the chest of remaining jewels from the castle to Leith, and most of Mary's jewels were returned to him and Mr Archibald Douglas there.
+Regent Morton subsequently recovered more of the jewels that were held as pledges.

 England's involvement

-Regent Moray and his secretary John Wood tried to gain English support by producing the Casket letters in England, which were intended to incriminate Mary in the death of Lord Darnley.
+In 1568, Regent Moray and his secretary John Wood tried to gain English support by producing the Casket letters in England, which were intended to incriminate Mary in the death of Lord Darnley.
 Moray also raised money in London by selling items from the royal jewels, including what was claimed to be a unicorn horn.
 Queen Elizabeth and her advisors were at first reluctant to intervene but their actions, and support of Moray, served to prevent reconciliation in Scotland.

-The Regent Moray was assassinated in January 1570 by a member of the Hamilton family.
+Regent Moray was assassinated in January 1570 by a member of the Hamilton family.
 Elizabeth sent an army into Scotland in May 1570, which reached Glasgow, where the Queen's party were besieging Glasgow Castle.
-The army was commanded by the Earl of Sussex from Berwick, its leader in Scotland was William Drury, styled "Captain General."
+The army was commanded by the Earl of Sussex, its leader in Scotland was William Drury, styled "Captain General."
 The Earl of Lennox was in their company, arriving at Edinburgh on 14 May 1570.
 The Marian lords abandoned their siege of Glasgow Castle before the English arrived on 18 May, and returned to their homelands, the Hamiltons to Arran and Craignethan Castle, and Drury attempted a siege of Dumbarton Castle.
-For Elizabeth's foreign policy this intervention had the effect of making France and Spain less likely to offer tangible pro-Marian support.
+For Elizabeth's foreign policy this intervention had the effect of making France and Spain less likely to offer tangible pro-Marian support in Scotland.

 After the Rising of the North and the discovery of the Ridolfi plot which further damaged Mary's reputation, Regent Mar and James Douglas, Earl of Morton were able to broker the deployment of an English army against Mary's supporters at Edinburgh Castle.
 The English diplomat Henry Killigrew worked on the reconciliation of the Scottish nobility at Perth in February 1572, where many promised not to support Mary as Queen.
 The fall of Edinburgh Castle concluded the civil war.